 How R Scripts Call H2O GLM¶

 The following diagram shows the different software layers involved when a user runs an R program that starts a GLM on H2O.

-The left side shows the steps that run the the R process and the right side shows the steps that run in the H2O cloud.
+The left side shows the steps that run the the R process and the right side shows the steps that run in the H2O cluster.
 The top layer is the TCP/IP network code that enables the two processes to communicate with each other.